mqliang/kubernetes/cluster/anchnet/README.md

     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks KUBE_USER=test_user ./cluster/kube-up.sh
     ```

 * `CAICLOUD_VERSION`: The version of caicloud release to use.
-Default value is current release version.
-The version must exist, see `CAICLOUD_TARBALL_URL` variable in
+Default value is current release version (or a previous version if executor-config.sh is not updated).
+The
+  version must given exist, see `CAICLOUD_TARBALL_URL` variable in
-  `hack/caicloud-tools/caicloud-version.sh`.
+  `hack/caicloud/caicloud-version.sh`.
 E.g., following command creates a cluster using caicloud kubernetes version `v0.2.0`.
   ```
-  KUBERNETES_PROVIDER=anchnet CLUSTER_VERSION=v0.2 ./cluster/kube-up.sh
+  KUBERNETES_PROVIDER=anchnet CLUSTER_VERSION=v0.2.0 ./cluster/kube-up.sh
   ```
   During development, it's helpful to create a cluster using new tarball, this can be achieved by setting `CAICLOUD_VERSION` to empty string explicitly, e.g.
   ```